neurospin/neurospin_to_bids/README.md

 # Importation of events
 The importation of events can not be automatic because very often the events have to extract from log files depending on your stimulation presentation program (expyriment for python).
-Here we propose a possible solution, but we are truly free to import yourself into the bids_datset repository the events.
+Here we propose a possible solution, but we are truly free to import yourself into the bids_dataset repository the events.
 The events for functional runs will be automatically copied in the BIDS dataset if the files are available in a `recorded_events` folder that already respect the bids structure.
 Which means that files would have the same fields as the bold.nii files in its file name but its final name part would be events.tsv instead, for example:

     <data_root>/exp_info/recorded_events/sub-<sub_label>[/ses-<ses_label>]/func/sub-*_<task>_events.tsv